LamakerOfficial/help-center/_posts/minecraft/general/2021-08-31-Uploading-downloading-your-world-file.md

 ---
 layout: post
-title:  "Uploading/Downloading Your World Files"
+title:  "Uploading And Downloading Your World Files"
 categories: Minecraft
 tags: mcgeneral
-permalink: /minecraft/general/uploading-downloading-your-world-files/
+permalink: /minecraft/general/uploading-and-downloading-your-world-files/
 ---

 # Uploading Your World
 This guide explains how to upload a world to your server!

+> Make sure your server is turned off while following the steps below.
+> Make sure your world is compressed (in ".zip", ".rar" formats or others) before following the steps below.

-1. etup your server.
-You can create servers on the [client panel](https://client.falixnodes.net).
+1. Setup your server.
+You can create a server on the [client panel](https://client.falixnodes.net).
 2. Go to the [game panel](https://panel.falixnodes.net).
 3. Click on your server.
 4. Click on "File Manager" at the top of the page.